andrewmtam/smooth-tween/README.md

     }
 ];

-import tweenerMachine from 'tween-machine';
+import tweenMachine from 'tween-machine';

-// This div will be resopnsible for holding
-// all the parallax content of the site let scrollLayer = $("[data-js='scroll-layer]");

 // This div will solely be responsible for keeping track
 // of the scroll height.

-// When the user scrolls, the will really be scrolling
-// on this div
+let scrollLayer = $("[data-js='scroll-layer]");

-let scrollHeight = $("[data-js='scroll-height]");
+// This div will set the height of the scrollLayer ( and make it scrollable ) let scrollHeight = $("[data-js='scroll-height]");

-// Using our JSON definition, construct the actual tweenMachine instance let tweenInstance = tweenerMachine(animationData);
+// Using our JSON definition, construct the actual tweenMachine instance let tweenInstance = tweenMachine(animationData);

-// On resize, also, recalculate teh static json
+// On resize, recalculate teh static json
 // so that we can properly set the height
 // of the scrollable div
 $(window).on('resize', resizeScrollerOnWindowResize)